 The use of whey protein is often associated with the health and fitness industry in the form of whey protein isolate, however, other forms of whey protein are major drivers in food and beverage applications where creamy mouthfeel and rich flavors of traditional dairy ingredients are desired, without the high fat and calories often associated with them.

 Not all forms of whey protein are acceptable in all applications, and the end result can be disappointing if you don’t choose the right product and work with a reputable ingredient partner that understands the differences between commodity whey and those most suitable in food applications.
 Additionally, because of the ways in which they’re processed, many commodity whey products can’t be labeled as “all-natural,” contradicting the clean label movement.

 Choosing the Right Form of Whey Protein

-Grande Bravo® is a superior, all-natural functional whey protein that is derived from the finest 100% natural Italian cheeses and Grade A dairy products that can easily be included in reformulated products to reduce or replace butter, cheese and other high cost dairy ingredients.
+Grande Bravo® and Grande Gusto® are superior, all-natural functional whey proteins that are derived from the finest 100% natural Italian cheeses and Grade A dairy products that can easily be included in reformulated products to reduce or replace butter, cheese and other high-cost dairy ingredients.

-There are many advantages of using Grande Bravo in addition to superior flavors and mouthfeel.
-The proprietary process in which it’s produced ensures superior water-holding capabilities and high viscosity, meaning it’s easily hydrated and won’t separate or pool.
-It’s also heat and acid stable as well as freeze-thaw stable.
+There are many advantages of using these whey ingredients in addition to superior flavors and mouthfeel.
+The proprietary process in which they're produced ensures superior water-holding capabilities and high viscosity, meaning they're easily hydrated and won’t separate or pool.
+They're also heat and acid stable as well as freeze-thaw stable.

 For insights into how to select the best whey protein for your application, access our whitepaper below.
 And, if you want to get off the roller coaster ride of volatile butter and cheese pricing and are ready to reduce or replace those ingredients in your formulations, contact the experts at Grande Custom Ingredients Group.
 We’ll discuss your greatest formulation challenges and help you smooth out your ingredient costs to improve your bottom line while still delighting your customers.